mdaffin/disconnected.systems/_drafts/bare-metal-c-on-the-teensy-3.1.md

 # Compile and upload

-To compile and upload we only change the assembler to the c compiler and add the `-nostdlib` and `-c` flags to stop gcc including the std libraries and to tell it to compile without linking.
+To compile and upload we swap out the assembler for the c compiler and add the `-nostdlib` and `-c` flags to stop gcc including the std libraries and to tell it to compile without linking.

 ~~~bash
 arm-none-eabi-gcc -mcpu=cortex-m4 -mthumb -nostdlib -c -o crt0.o crt0.c